NikitaDouglas/MyPortfolio/Week2.md

 #### Plans to achieve:

+Eóin suggests treating 1-4 in descending order of priority, so I have used this to formulate my plan for the week.

 1. Continue using strict TDD process.
 Consolidate exisiting knowkedge of OOP principles by doing the [OOP_1](https://github.com/makersacademy/skills-workshops/tree/master/week-1/oop_1) exercise on encapsulation on Monday.
 Continue to request feedback for pairing, improving each day.
 Ensure I follow an effective Debugging process when I encounter bugs.
-2.
+2. Use Simple Checkout exercise on Tuesday to demonstrate this skill.
+Timebox to Tuesday as I have explored this skill already in Afternoon and Weekend challenges.
 3. Further explore mocking by beginning [Mocking_1](https://github.com/makersacademy/skills-workshops/tree/master/week-1/mocking_1) exercise on Wednesday and Thursday morning.
 On Friday morning, explore [Dependency Injection](https://github.com/makersacademy/skills-workshops/blob/master/practicals/object_oriented_design/dependency_injection.md).
 4. Use Monday to do OOP_1 (see above).
-On Tuesday, research forwarding and polymorphism, and look at cocepts in [OOP_2](https://github.com/makersacademy/skills-workshops/tree/master/week-2/oop_2) and [OOP_3](https://github.com/makersacademy/skills-workshops/tree/master/week-2/oop_3).
+Tuesday lunctime, research abstraction and inheritance, and if there's time forwarding and polymorphism.
+Wednesday lunchtime, look at cocepts in [OOP_2](https://github.com/makersacademy/skills-workshops/tree/master/week-2/oop_2) and [OOP_3](https://github.com/makersacademy/skills-workshops/tree/master/week-2/oop_3).
 5. Code review on Monday?

 #### Evidence: